April 28-May 1, 2022 | Camp Strake

 - Youth must have completed the required leadership training for the unit in which they are registered (Introduction to Leadership Skills or National Youth Leadership Training).

-- Complete the following online trainings at My.Scouting.org:
+- Complete the following online trainings at My.Scouting.org prior to the course:

 - Youth Protection Training (YPT)